pixelomer/AdventOfCode/README.md

 # Advent of Code Solutions

-These are my solutions for all of the Advent of Code challanges that exist.
-I wrote all of the solutions in JavaScript because I had just started using it when Advent of Code 2020 started and I wanted to improve myself.
-This means that some solutions might contain terrible code.
-They all work though ¯\\\_(ツ)\_/¯
+These are my solutions for Advent of Code.
+With Advent of Code, the goal is to quickly write code that works and not code that is maintainable so don't expect any readable code.

 ## Scripts